 - 1. Port 1 and Port 2 are connected with a test cable. - 2.
 The analyzer is set to a series of CW frequencies across its frequency range. - 3.
-Magnitude and phase are measured at each frequency in both directions at an IF bandwidth of 1 kHz or 100 kHz, depending on the PNA-L option set. - 4.
-Measurements are made at the nominal preset power level (0, -5, -10, or -15 dBm) and 201 points per sweep.
+Magnitude and phase are measured at each frequency at both 1 kHz and 10 kHz IF bandwidths, in both directions. - 4.
+Measurements are made at a nominal power level of 0 dBm and 201 points per sweep.